PynPoint/PynPoint/docs/own_modules.rst

         self.m_out_port_2[0:2] = result2

-For more information about how to store data have a look at the package documentation :class:`PynPoint.core.DataIO.OutputPort`.
+For more information about how to store data have a look at the package documentation :class:`PynPoint.Core.DataIO.OutputPort`.

 After you have saved the data you should always copy the attribute information of the input port and add history information.
 Do this for all Output Ports: ::